 Ensuring more funds go to directly helping families in regional communities - Only 15% of donations are spent on administration.

-To help in this task, I will be drawing heavily on excellent recent research undertaken by the Centre for Social Impact, Philanthropy Australia, and Social Ventures Australia in a report titled “Paying What it Takes”.
+This article will draw heavily on excellent recent research undertaken by the Centre for Social Impact, Philanthropy Australia, and Social Ventures Australia in a report titled “Paying What it Takes”.

 First: Some Context